o-ran-sc/nonrtric/docs/developer-guide.rst

 1. Java development kit (JDK), version 11
 2. Maven dependency-management tool, version 3.6 or later
-3. Python, version 2 or later
+3. Python, version 2
 4. Docker, version 19.03.1 or latest
 5. Docker Compose, version 1.24.1 or latest

 Build and run
 -------------
 Go to the northbound directory and run this command ::
-    mvn clean install -Dmaven.test.skip=true
+    mvn clean install

 This will build the project and create artifcats in maven repo

 Go to oam/installation directory and run this command ::
     mvn clean install -P docker

-This will create the docker images required for a1-controller.
+This will create the docker images required for A1 controller.

 After this step check for the docker images created by the maven build with this command ::
     docker images | grep a1-controller